GlowstoneMC/flow-network/README.md

 * [org.powermock:powermock-module-junit4](https://oss.sonatype.org/#nexus-search;gav~org.powermock~powermock-module-junit4~~~)

 ## Building from Source
 This project can be built with the _latest_ [Java Development Kit](http://oracle.com/technetwork/java/javase/downloads) and [Maven](https://maven.apache.org/) or [Gradle](https://www.gradle.org/).
-Maven and Gradle are used to simplify dependency management, but using either of them is optional.
+Maven and Gradle are used to make dependency management easy, but using either of them is optional.

 For Maven, the command `mvn clean package` will build the project and will put the compiled JAR in `target`, and `mvn clean install` will copy it to your local Maven repository.